 A merchant account is essentially an arrangement with the bank to create a space for pending transactions where the funds go before they are credited to your business's bank account.
 It is distinct from a payment gateway in that it doesn't transmit encrypted data, but rather the funds related to the transaction.
 The payment will temporarily be held in the merchant account as the transaction is finalized, at which point the funds will pass through the merchant account and into your business's bank account.

-To set up a merchant account, a payment processing company will assign you a merchant ID number.
-This ID number is tied to the merchant account, which holds your funds until the settlement of a transaction.
-A merchant account is necessary to accept credit card and debit card payments from your customers, unless you are operating as a submerchant with a payment facilitator, like PayPal, Square or Stripe.
-So, while a merchant account is distinct from a payment gateway, it is often essential to accept both online and point-of-sale credit card and debit card payments.
+To set up your merchant account, a payment processing company will assign you a merchant ID number.
+This number is tied to the merchant account, which holds your funds until the settlement of a transaction.
+A merchant account is necessary to accept credit and debit card payments from your customers, unless you are operating as a submerchant with a payment facilitator, like Square or Stripe.
+To learn more, you can read our full review of Square and our Stripe review.
+So, while a merchant account is distinct from a payment gateway, it is often essential to accept both online and POS credit and debit card payments.

 How should I choose a payment processor and payment gateway provider?

 To help you choose the right payment processor for your small business, business.com has established a guide to accepting credit card payments.
-We have also closely reviewed some of the leading payment processors on the market today to come up with a list of our best picks.
-To find out more about payment processors and how to choose the right one for your business to start accepting credit card and debit card payments, both online and on location, check out these links:
+We have also closely reviewed some of the leading payment processors on the market to come up with a list of our best picks.
+To find out more about payment processors and how to choose the right one for your business so you can start accepting credit and debit card payments, both online and on location, check out these links:

 - How to Accept Credit Card Payments: A Beginner's Guide